 Brain & Spine Center

 The Spina Bifida Clinic at Primary Children's Hospital takes a multidisciplinary approach to the care of children with myelomeningocele, meningocele, lipomeningocele and other neural tube defects such as tethered cord.
-Specialists in pediatric neurosurgery, orthopedics, neurology and urology will work together in clinic to provide a personalized treatment plan for your child.
+Specialists in pediatric neurosurgery, orthopedics, PM&R (physical medicine and rehab), and urology will work together in clinic to provide a personalized treatment plan for your child.

 What to Expect